neondatabase/website/content/docs/reference/api-reference.md

 You can use the the [Neon API v2 reference](https://neon.tech/api-reference/v2) to construct and execute Neon API requests.
 Click **Authorize** to add your API key token, and for each method, click **Try it out** and supply the required parameters and request body attributes.
 Click **Execute** to create and run the request.

-The [Neon API v2 reference](https://neon.tech/api-reference/v2) also includes request and response body examples that you can reference when constructing your own requests.
-For branching API request and response examples, you can also refer to examples provided in [Branching with the Neon API](../../manage/manage/branches/#branching-using-the-neon-api).
+The [Neon API v2 reference](https://neon.tech/api-reference/v2) also provides request and response body examples that you can reference when constructing your own requests.
+For branching API examples, you can also refer to examples provided in [Branching with the Neon API](../../manage/manage/branches/#branching-using-the-neon-api).